bahmoudd/arch-install-guide/README.md

 </details>

 You'll still need to install a bootloader if you've set up LUKS and/or unified your kernel images.
-Go to one of the collapsable bootloader sections below.
+Go to one of the collapsable bootloader sections below.\
+If you set up LUKS, go to "Installing and configuring SystemD-Boot (UEFI)" below.

 <a name="installing-grub"></a>
 <details>